jade-codes/AzureTRE/templates/workspace_services/azuredevops_project/README.md

-# Azure DevOps Project Workspace Service
+# Azure DevOps Project Service

 The following bundle creates an Azure DevOps Project in the target organization.